vojto/atmos2/README.markdown

 Atmos2 is a library that adds synchronization to models in JavaScript applications.

-It's goal is to make user interfaces very responsive by hiding the networking.
+Its goal is to make user interfaces very responsive by hiding the networking.

 ### Overview